 Student Accident Reports are kept until the student has reached the age of 21.
 For injuries to employees, visitors, contractors, members of the public over the age of 21, copies are kept for a period of three years.
-These reports are kept in the First Aid office in a lockable cabinet.
 Under The Data Protection Act it is an offence to disclose personal information to a third party without the prior permission in writing of the individual or their parent/carer.

-The HSE will be notified of fatal and major injuries without delay (eg by telephone) by the H & S officer.
-This would be followed up within ten days with a written report online.
+The HSE will be notified of fatal and major injuries without delay (eg by telephone) by the H&S officer.
+This would be followed up within ten days with a written report online to RIDDOR.
 Other accidents do not need immediate notification, but they would be reported to the HSE within ten days online.